My attempt at building a production grade docker image

 S6, the alternative

 S6-Overlay contains the S6 series of scripts.
-As overlay they means a tgz to unpack in the image.
+As overlay they mean a tgz to unpack in the image.

 S6-Overlay is a complete alternative, it provides: